gomorpheus/morpheus-docs/getting_started/guides/autoinstall_instance.rst

 At this point, the setup is finished and SuiteCRM will be available as an Instance Type option for your users.
 We'll go ahead and walk through the provisioning process at this point just to take a look.

 To begin provisioning, navigate to |ProIns| and click :guilabel:`+ ADD`.
 From the list of Instance Types, select the "SUITE_CRM" Instance Type we just created, click :guilabel:`NEXT`.
-From the Group tab, select a Group which contains a VMware Cloud and then select the VMware Cloud you'd like to provision the app onto.
+From the Group tab, select a Group which contains a destination Cloud relevant to the Instance configuration and then select the Cloud you'd like to provision the app onto.
 Click :guilabel:`NEXT`.
-From the Configuration Tab, select the Layout we created and configure a plan, Resource Pool, and network which makes sense for your specific vCenter.
+From the Configuration Tab, select the Layout we created and configure a plan, Resource Pool, and network which makes sense for your environment and the compute needs of the workload.
 You'll then notice the Input fields we created where you'll need to enter a SuiteCRM database name, Username, and Password.
 Click :guilabel:`NEXT`.
 On the Automation tab, we do not need to select a Workflow as our Workflow is already set on the Layout.
 Click :guilabel:`NEXT` and click :guilabel:`COMPLETE`.

 .. image:: /images/suitecrmsinglenode/provision.png
   :width: 50%